Mark W. Smith

 - “Caucus Reform?
 Primary Reform?
 Delegate Reform?
 Lessons from the 2016 Political Party Presidential Nominating Process: A 50-State Review of the Legal and Political Mechanisms Deployed by the Republican Party for Selecting Delegates to the 2016 Republican National Convention,” SSRN-id3540486 (2015)

-- “Second-Class Rights and Second-Class Americans: Applying Carolene Products Footnote 4 and the Court’s Enforcement of Nationally Accepted Norms Against Local Outlier Jurisdictions in Second Amendment Enforcement Litigations,” SSRN-id3546703 (2019)
+- Catholic University Law Review, “Second-Class Rights and Second-Class Americans: Applying Carolene Products Footnote 4 and the Court’s Enforcement of Nationally Accepted Norms Against Local Outlier Jurisdictions in Second Amendment Enforcement Litigations,” SSRN-id3546703 (2019) (accepted to Catholic University Law Review, 2020)

 - Oklahoma Law Review, “A Congressional Call to Arms” (mentioned as Worth Reading by National Law Journal)